 Deepwater Gulf of Mexico

-BP is the largest investor in the Gulf of Mexico over the last ten years.
-In addition, BP is the leading acreage holder in the deepwater Gulf, with ownership in more than 650 leases, which provide substantial opportunity for growth.
+BP is the largest investor in the Gulf of Mexico over the last 10 years.
+In addition, BP is the leading acreage holder in the deepwater Gulf, with ownership in around 620 leases.

 A Deep Commitment